 A BMus Hons Composition graduate from Trinity Laban Conservatoire of Music & Dance, Cassie is a London-based composer, arranger and alto saxophonist known for her work with jazz septet NÉRIJA, Afrobeat band KOKOROKO and her own large ensemble SEED.

-Her most recent achievements features a series of bi-monthly Artist-in-Residence performances at Foyles Bookshop (Charing Cross) with SEED Ensemble which ran from February 2017 until June.
-Each performance presented collaborations with creatives from a different artistic backgrounds such as poetry and videography.
-The residency led to being funded by the new music charity Sound and Music’s Composer-Curator scheme, organisation Jazz Re:freshed and crowdfunding to organise a two-date series of performances entitled Driftglass.
-Both performances included highly sought after young jazz musicians such as Ashley Henry, Yelfris Valdes and Cherise Adams-Burnett alongside acclaimed up-and-coming dancers and poets, the last night featuring renowned producer and DJ Eric Lau.
+Her most recent achievement features a series of bi-monthly Artist-in-Residence performances at Foyles Bookshop (Charing Cross) with SEED Ensemble.
+Each performance presented collaborations of creatives from different artistic backgrounds such as poetry and videography.
+Off the back of this success, with funding from the new music charity Sound and Music’s Composer-Curator scheme, organisation Jazz Re:freshed and crowdfunding a two-date series of performances entitled DRIFTGLASS was organised.
+Both performances included highly sought after young jazz musicians such as Ashley Henry, Yelfris Valdes and Cherise Adams-Burnett alongside acclaimed emerging dancers and poets.
+The last night even featured renowned producer and DJ Eric Lau.
 The ensemble has already been highly commended by the likes of BBC Radio 3’s Jez Nelson (“This is what a jazz band should look like in 2016.”), Paul Bradshaw of Straight No Chaser magazine and American saxophonist Greg Osby.

 After forming in 2013, Cassie has been writing for and performing with the all-female septet Nerija.
-This year the band were nominated for the Jazz Newcomer Parliamentary Jazz Award 2017 and last year for the Jazz FM Breakthrough Act of the Year 2016.
-The ensemble also recently featured on Jamie Cullum’s BBC Radio 2 show and last year two of her compositions were played on BBC Radio 3 for the BBC Proms Late Show.
+The band have been nominated for the Jazz Newcomer Parliamentary Jazz Award 2017 and for the Jazz FM Breakthrough Act of the Year 2016.
+The ensemble also recently featured on Jamie Cullum’s BBC Radio 2 show and two of her compositions were played on BBC Radio 3 for the BBC Proms Late Show.

-Alongside working frequently within the world of jazz music and live performance, Cassie has also written for short film (Anne Verheij, ICA Best Experimental Short Film Award 2017 Nominee and London Short Film Festival 2018) with her and videogames as well as professional classical ensembles such as the Benyounes Quartet.
+Alongside working frequently within the world of jazz music and live performance, Cassie has also written for short film, working with Anne Verheij (ICA Best Experimental Short Film Award 2017 Nominee and London Short Film Festival 2018) video games, as well as professional classical ensembles such as the BENYOUNES QUARTET.
 In 2012 she was shortlisted for the Young Composer of the Year Award which led to working with members of the BBC Symphony Orchestra and after attending her final evaluated performance in June 2015, Max Reinhardt featured one of her pieces on BBC Radio 3’s Late Junction.